 Stories are much the same.
 Unless the characters want something, they never will do anything.
-If ever you’ve hit one of those lulls in the action of your story, it’s probably because none of the characters have anything that they want at that particular moment.
-Often this is because they all just achieved some milestone, and so for a brief moment they are content right where they are.
+If ever you’ve hit a lull in the action of your story, it’s probably because none of the characters have anything that they want at that particular moment.
+Often this is because they just achieved some milestone, and so for a brief moment they are content right where they are.
 It sounds like a nice place for them, but it is terrible for you as the author.

-This “storybook-ending” phenomenon is one area where a story diverges from real life.
+This “storybook-ending” is one area where stories diverge from real life.
 In real life there usually isn’t such a total complacency where we forever cease to want any more.
 No matter how accomplished we have become, no matter how grateful we are for what we have obtained, there yet remains the compulsion to go further.
-That isn’t necessarily a bad thing, either, as it is this endless chase that drives us to ever improve and grow towards our most ideal self.
+That isn’t necessarily a bad thing, either, as it is this endless chase that drives us to ever improve and grow nearer to our most ideal self.